dillonhuff/SFGen/README.md

 [![Build Status](https://travis-ci.org/dillonhuff/SFGen.svg?branch=master)](https://travis-ci.org/dillonhuff/SFGen)

-# A Python HLS Tool for Writing Special Functions
+# A Python3 HLS Tool for Writing Special Functions

 This repo is a simple synthesis tool that lets you write functional units like dividers and square roots as python functions using a pre-built bit